thegetty/quire-docs/content/community/get-involved.md

 ## Become an Ambassador

 Bring Quire into your community and beyond.
-We are looking for Quire lovers and super users passionate about Quire to expand its access and use!
+We are looking for Quire lovers and super users interested in helping us expand the tool's access and use!
 <div class="action-button coming-soon">

 Coming Soon ...